Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/download attachment/_index.en.md

 ## Description

-This endpoint allows you to download a specific attachment for the correspondence.
-Before using this endpoint, the correspondence status must be "Published".
-You can check the status of a correspondence by using the overview or details endpoint described [here](https://docs.altinn.studio/api/correspondence/spec/#/Correspondence/get_correspondence_api_v1_correspondence__correspondenceId_).
+This endpoint enables the download of a specific attachment associated with a correspondence.
+Prior to utilizing this endpoint, the correspondence status must be set to "Published".
+The status of a correspondence can be verified by using the overview or details endpoint, as described [here](https://docs.altinn.studio/api/correspondence/spec/#/Correspondence/get_correspondence_api_v1_correspondence__correspondenceId_).

 ## Authentication